Rajar Box Camera

 Also with the camera were the original fold up instructions, again showing the Rajar script.
 The instructions are in good condition, although just starting to tear along the folds.
 Click on the image to open a pdf scan of the instructions.
 (Use the back key to return to this page).

 This camera was generally (and possibly exclusively) distributed through premium schemes.
-The images to the left show a scan of the two sides of a premium token from Godfrey Phillips (makers of cigarettes and other tobacco products) that lists both the Rajar No 6 Folding camera and the box camera.
+The images show a scan of the two sides of a premium token from Godfrey Phillips (makers of cigarettes and other tobacco products) that lists both the Rajar No 6 Folding camera and the Rajar box camera.

 The form of the partial packing box that came with the camera also strongly suggests it was a premium camera.